 Rels Restaurant – for fancy fine dining with gluten free options.
 Book in advance as this restaurant is popular and then you can prewarn them about your dietary requirements.

 Sa Gelateria – the island-wide gelato chain that shows the various allergens in each ice-cream on a helpful wall chart.
 Of course there remains the risk of some cross-contamination from the scooping into cones.
-If you are super paranoid like me (better safe than sorry) then they also have individuals tubs and other ice creams in the stand up freezer units.
+If you are super cautious like me (better safe than sorry) then they also have individuals tubs and other ice creams in the stand up freezer units.

-Sa Taula – we ate here for lunch and had a very good experience.
+Sa Taula – (open seasonally) we ate here for lunch and had a very good experience.
 Staff were very helpful with gluten free and demonstrated very good understanding of cross-contamination risks.
 They even have a dedicated gluten free fryer and they volunteered this info to me before I needed to ask, which was very reassuring.

 Clorofil-la – a vegetarian restaurant that had a huuuuge range of gluten free dishes, all marked on the menu.
 They even had a melt-in-the-middle gluten free chocolate fondant dessert, mmmmm!

 Birra-o-clock – a beer bar that had a couple of bottled gluten free beers when we went in.

 Sa Tramuntana – this restaurant is accredited by the Catalunyan Coeliac Society.
 Much of the menu is gluten free and the gluten free choices are marked clearly.

 Bodegas Binifadet – Menorca’s major vineyard actually had a great selection of gluten free dishes if you plan on dining here one evening.
 The main menu was marked up to show choices.
 We popped in for some afternoon wine and non-alcoholic cocktails (for us drivers) and staff helpfully adapted some of the bar nibbles to make them gluten free.